 - (a) If the committee receiving the contribution is supporting or opposing a candidate, then the disclosure shall include the occupation and employer of the identifiable contributor in addition to the contributor's name. - (b) If the committee receiving the contribution is supporting or opposing a ballot measure, and the passage or defeat of the ballot measure directly benefits or harms the employer of the identifiable contributor, then the disclosure shall include the occupation and employer of the identifiable contributor in addition to the contributor's name.
 However, if an employer of an identifiable contributor is also an identifiable contributor of that committee, then the contributions of the employees shall, instead, be deemed to be contributions by the employer for purposes of determining the total cumulative contribution made by the employer in order to determine which identifiable contributors shall be disclosed on an advertisement pursuant to this article. - (c) If the committee receiving the contribution is supporting or opposing a ballot measure, and the passage or defeat of the ballot measure does not directly benefit or harm the employer of the identifiable contributor, then the disclosure shall include only the name of the identifiable contributor. - SEC.
 16. Section 84508 of the Government Code is repealed.
-84508.
-If disclosure of two major donors is required by Sections 84503 and 84506, the committee shall be required to disclose, in addition to the committee name, only its highest major contributor in any advertisement which is: - (a) An electronic broadcast of 15 seconds or less, or - (b) A newspaper, magazine, or other public print media advertisement which is 20 square inches or less. - 37 SEC.
-17. Section 84508 is added to the Government Code, to 38 read: - 39 84508.
-Disclosures made pursuant to Sections 84506 to 40 84506.3, inclusive, shall be sufficient to identify the identifiable
+SEC.
+17. Section 84508 is added to the Government Code, to read: - 84508.
+Disclosures made pursuant to Sections 84506 to 84506.3, inclusive, shall be sufficient to identify the identifiable contributor but need not include such legal terms as "incorporated," "committee," "political action committee," or "company," or their abbreviations.
+Nothing in this section shall prevent a contributor from being disclosed as a name used in common usage or parlance, including, but not limited to, an abbreviation or acronym. - SEC.
+18. No reimbursement is required by this act pursuant to Section 6 of Article XIII B of the California Constitution because the only costs that may be incurred by a local agency or school district will be incurred because this act creates a new crime or infraction, eliminates a crime or infraction, or changes the penalty